 I. AESTHETICS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista (1)? Χ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway (1 & 2)? Х c) Substantially degrade the existing visual character or quality of the site and its surroundings (1 & 4)? Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area (7)? Х
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista (1)? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway (1 & 2)? Х c) Substantially degrade the existing visual character or quality of the site and its surroundings (1 & 4)? Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area (7)? Х

 The property is currently vacant with scattered vegetation (1).
+The project is bounded by the Arrowhead Lake Road to the east.
 The site is not in close proximity to any scenic vistas, scenic resources or historic buildings (2, 3 & 58).
-Eleventh Avenue is not considered a scenic highway.
+Arrowhead Lake Road is not considered a scenic highway.
 The site's proximity to existing development and the current site condition is evidence that the project would have a limited impact upon the visual character of the area.
 Consequently, the site is not considered a scenic resource.

-The proposed multi-family development will not have any adverse impact to the aesthetics of the area as the development is subject to the Development Code and Main Street and Freeway Corridor Specific Plan (5 & 6), which limit the building height and provide for minimum yard and lot coverage standards as implemented through the building permit review process.
+The proposed residential subdivision will not have any adverse impact to the aesthetics of the area as the residential development is subject to Title 16 zone district (5 & 6), which limit the building height and provide for minimum yard and lot coverage standards as implemented through the building permit review process.
 The proposed architectural designs and earth tone colors of the buildings will complement the surrounding developments.
 Consequently, development of the proposed project will not have a significant negative impact upon the visual character or quality of the area (4).